Posts from February 2009

 Having to pay for something creates a psychological obstacle to consuming more of it.
 In the case of transit, we want to lower those hurdles, especially off-peak where our transit systems have excess capacity, and more riders mean more revenue but not higher costs.
 "All you can eat" pricing does just that.

-financing fell through to buy the vacant commercial building at 14th and T. In December, an exciting proposal by Tryst, Diner, and Open City owner Constantine Stavropoulous to share the building among a diner, comedy club, yoga studio and dance company lost out to Room and Board.
+Room and Board not on board: Room and Board's financing fell through to buy the vacant commercial building at 14th and T. In December, an exciting proposal by Tryst, Diner, and Open City owner Constantine Stavropoulous to share the building among a diner, comedy club, yoga studio and dance company lost out to Room and Board.
 Will Stavropoulous be able to resurrect his original plan and bring more food and arts to 14th Street?
 (Tip: Scott G.)

 Brown dreams of a DC covered in parking lots: New at-large Councilmember Michael Brown told the Kalorama Citizens' Association he wants to use public money to build municipal parking like Montgomery County's, the Current reports.
 Why is DC's newest member of the WMATA board eager to spend public money to make DC even more car-centric?
 As we learned from my interview with Brown before the election, Brown's heart is in the right place on transit, but he doesn't understand the relationship between subsidizing parking and discouraging transit use.
 Maybe that's because he can't remember the last time he rode Metro?
 (Tip: Reid.)